nw2190/ConvPDE/Variable_Coefficient/README.md

-# Variable Coefficient Differential Operator
+# Variable Coefficient Operator on Varying Domains
 This problem setup consists of solving the following variable coefficient version of the Poisson equation with homogeneous Dirichlet boundary conditions on varying domains:

 <p align="center">